KalimbaPro/Workshop-Casse-Brique-LOVE2D/README.md

 ## Step 1 : Now time to make a bar
 ---
-A Brickbreacker need a bar
+A Brick breaker need a bar
 - Find a way to create a rectangle and to draw it the previous window
 - Your bar must follow the following requirement:
     - Height = 17